xiaxinZhu/SLTNet/README.md

 This is the official repository for our recent work: SLTNet[PDF](https://arxiv.org/pdf/2412.12843)

-* **Spiking Lightweight Dilated module**:  reduce the model parameters while maintaining efficient feature extraction ability; capture multi-scale event features while adapt to SNN architectures.
+* **Spiking Lightweight Dilated module**:  reduce the model parameters while maintaining efficient feature extraction ability; capture multi-scale event features while adapting to SNN architectures.
-* **novel Spike-driven Lightweight Transformer-based segmentation network**: A netwotk with events only to deal with high-dynamic complex scenarios, which is constructed on the basic SCBs and STBs that enable high-efficiency feature extraction and low computational cost.
+* **novel Spike-driven Lightweight Transformer-based segmentation network**: A network with events only to deal with high-dynamic complex scenarios, constructed on the basic SCBs and STBs that enable high-efficiency feature extraction and low computational cost.
 * **Spike-driven Transformer Blocks**: leveraging the re-parameterization convolution technique and spike-driven multi-head self-attention mechanism to achieve long-range contextural feature interaction with only floating-point accumulation operations.

 ## Updates